Our favorite places to drink wine in Germany

 Our favorite events

 Germany at the holidays is über charming!
-From big cities like Berlin, to wine regions such as Freiburg, Mainz, Stuttgart, and Würzburg, Germans take to the streets to watch fireworks and celebrate the new year with sparkling wine!
+From big cities like Berlin, to wine regions such as Freiburg, Mainz, Stuttgart, and Würzburg, Germans take to the streets and celebrate Christmas with sparkling wine!
 Planning on visiting Germany during the holidays?
 Don’t miss the beautiful lights and bustling shops at local Christmas markets to fetch a German-crafted gift and sip on warm Glühwein, a special form of mulled wine.

 Our favorite activities